Pardon Project Steering Committee

 The Pardon Project Steering Committee (PPSC) was created in 2018 to ensure PLSE always remained attentive and responsive to the communities it was formed to serve – those hardest-hit by the stigma of criminal record histories.
 Its members all had lived experience in the criminal justice systems.
 Most were clients for whom PLSE had successfully filed expungement petitions; some were clients whom PLSE was helping apply for a pardon; and all were people whose past was holding them and their families back from achieving their potential.
 In just five years, the PPSC has become a powerful voice for change.

-In many ways, this Leadership Summit will represent a new beginning for the PPSC.
+In many ways, this Leadership Summit represents a new beginning for the PPSC.
 It’s not just a matter of having so many different parts of the state represented, or even just having the opportunity to meet and discuss and debate in person what can or should be done: the potential is now real thanks to a game-changing Advocacy Grant from The Philadelphia Foundation.
 The PPSC will have staff support for the first time in its history.

 The Steering Committee meets every other month for 90 minutes via zoom.
 The PPSC now has members in Allegheny, Berks, Bucks, Cambria, Centre, Crawford, Cumberland, Dauphin, Erie, Lackawanna, Lancaster, Lehigh, Philadelphia, Schuylkill, Somerset, Washington, Westmoreland and York Counties.
 Its Executive Committee includes: